 Security bollards are short vertical posts designed with impact resistance feature to block vehicle access and prevent contact against buildings, sometimes called HVM bollards.
 These bollards are found on old and modern streets and their designs are different depending on the preferences of the designer and the real purpose they serve.

 In the past, these posts served various purposes including providing security on ships or for mooring on marinas.
 Today, they mostly serve as posts for controlling traffic flow, protecting pedestrians and securing buildings and stores from possible vehicle attacks or accidents.
 They may do this directly or indirectly depending on the manner in which they have been designed.
-The heights and shapes of security bollards varies depending on the purpose and other reasons.
+The heights and shapes of security bollards vary depending on the purpose and other reasons.

-Further, they also extend the elegance of roads provided they have been properly positioned and they possess certain alluring features on their exterior surfaces.
+Security bollards also extend the elegance of roads provided they have been properly positioned and they possess certain alluring features on their exterior surfaces.
 These features are the finishing and the color of the exterior surface or extra decorative elements attached to the exterior surface.

 Security Bollard Structure

 The steel pipe extends from the foundation to above ground and that is designed to withstand impact since it is mostly made of structural grade and thick wall steel.
-This central pipe could be painted in in any color or just galvanized.
+This central pipe could be painted in any color or just galvanized.

-This is the substructure of a bollard and is thus imbedded into the ground.
-It can be made of concrete or high-grade steel same as the core bollard.
-The depth of the foundation can be minimum 160 mm for steel shallow foundations.
+This is the substructure of a bollard and is thus embedded into the ground.
+It can be made of concrete or high-grade steel the same as the core bollard.
+The depth of the foundation can be a minimum of 160 mm for steel shallow foundations.
 Some new designs have a core with a spring for purposes of facilitating flexing and absorption of energy caused by high impact.
 In such cases, the foundations may be as shallow as 200mm and 400mm for K4/M30 AND K12/M50 types respectively.